Sydney Tramway Museum: History

 Construction of the museum at its original site on the edge of the Royal National Park commenced in August 1956.
 It was officially opened in March 1965 by NSW Deputy Premier Pat Hills.
 The facilities were basic, initially a four-track shed built with second hand materials and approximately 800 metres of running track.

 In 1975, the Government of New South Wales approved the museum moving to a new site across the Princes Highway adjacent to Loftus railway station.
 Construction commenced in April 1980, with the first trams transferred from the old site in November 1982.
 It officially opened on 19 March 1988.
 The former Railway Square tramway shelter that had been disassembled in 1973 was reassembled.
 The last tram left the Royal National Park in May 1989.

 In 1989, a traverser from Comeng's Granville factory was purchased.
 Following CityRail closing the two kilometre Royal National Park line in 1991, the museum was able to commence operating services on the line on 1 May 1993.

 In 2001, the museum was the recipient of the YMCA facade, that was previously located at the corner of Pitt and Bathurst Street in the Sydney central business district.
 The facade was relocated by Meriton to make way for a new building being constructed at the same location.
 This huge impressive sandstone structure dating from the 1880s makes a spectacular backdrop when entering the museum complex from the front gates.
 The building is not finished yet, and is still being worked on as funding permits.
 The gates from the original Gladesville Bridge were installed as the depot gates in 2010.

-On 23 October 2015, the museum storage shed was broken into by graffiti artists and caught fire.
-Located off the main museum site, at the Museums original location in the Royal National Park near Loftus Oval, the shed housed the museum's reserve collection of six trams, four buses and a double-decker bus chassis dating to 1937.
+On 23 October 2015, the museum storage shed was broken into by vandals and caught fire.
+Located off the main museum site, at the museum's original location in the Royal National Park near Loftus Oval, the shed housed the museum's reserve collection of six trams, four buses and a double-decker bus chassis dating to 1937.
 The shed and contents were destroyed in the blaze.